Aspen Meadows Resort: Koch Seminar Building

-Boettcher Seminar Building

 Doerr-Hosier Center

-Named after anchor donors Gerald D. Hosier and John Doerr, the 22,000 square foot Doerr-Hosier Center was designed by architect Jeff Berkus and built at a cost of $12.5m.
-It opened on June 8, 2007, and achieved LEED Gold certification.
-Spaces include: McNulty Gathering Room (capacity: 250–320); Kaufman Room (capacity: 80); Catto Terrace Room (capacity: 24–32); Resnick Art Gallery; and Isaacson History Room.
+Named after donors Gerald D. Hosier and John Doerr, the 22,000 square foot Doerr-Hosier Center was designed by architect Jeff Berkus and built for $12.5m.
+It opened on June 8, 2007, and is LEED Gold certified.
 The building features a red sandstone wall designed by British sculptor Andy Goldsworthy made of rocks from China, Jordan, India, and Colorado.
 The sandstone "river" begins outside the building's entrance, moves through a reflecting pool, flows through the McNulty Gathering Room, and emerges out the other side to follow the Roaring Fork River.